 In this section

 - About epilepsy in children

-- Risks of having epilepsy
+- Risks for children with epilepsy

-- Supporting your child with epilepsy
+- Treating children with epilepsy

 You may also like to take part in research into the management of childhood epilepsy within the family.

 Epilepsy Action would like to thank Bernie Concannon, paediatric specialist nurse in epilepsy, Birmingham Children’s Hospital for her contribution.
 Bernie Concannon has declared no conflict of interest.

 This information has been produced under the terms of The Information Standard.

 - Updated September 2013To be reviewed September 2016